-Six diamond drill holes have been completed on the D Zone North shoot in the past six months and the results to date strongly reinforce the interpreted geometry of thicker and higher-grade steep shoots extending to depth.
+Eight diamond drill holes have now been completed on the Viscaria D Zone North shoot in the past eight months and the results to date strongly reinforce the interpreted geometry of thicker and higher-grade steep shoots extending to depth.
+It is expected that multiple shoots will be defined as drilling progresses.